pietrop/digital-paper-edit-firebase/docs/notes/30-04-2019-react-express-file-upload.md

 # React-express file upload

-Some notes on how form upload between react client and express server works
+Some notes on how form upload between react client and express server works.

+_not relevant for Firebase setup_

 ## React

 On the client side in react using [`react-strap` form](https://react-bootstrap.github.io/components/forms/#forms-validation-native)